What are normal hours?

 For example :

-The employee (35 hours contract) works 30 hours in the first 4 days of the week, and has a paid leave on Friday.
+Mary has a 35h weekly contract and works 30 hours in the first 4 days of the week, then has paid leave on Friday.

-We consider they would have had to work 7h on this day.
+We consider he would've had to work 7h on this day.

-In total, in the week, he accumulated 30 hours (actual worked hours) + 7 hours (time off) = 37 hours for a 35 hours contract.
-Or 2 hours more.
+In total, during the week, he has 30 hours (actual worked hours) + 7 hours (time off) = 37 hours for a 35-hour contract.
+So 2 hours more.
 These 2 hours are normal hours and paid at the standard rate.

 Technically not.
-French Labour Code defines overtimes as physically worked hours over 35 hours in the week.
+French Labour Code defines overtime as hours physically worked over 35 hours in the week.
 But in this example, the employee only worked 30 hours in the week.

-Yet, it would be justified to paid these 2 hours.
+Yet, it would be justified to pay for these 2 hours.
 We can see them as "additional" hours (in addition to the contract) but not increased overtime.

 Which absences can generate normal hours?

-All absences, with the exception of absences considered as working time (training, medical visit or compensatory time off) can generate normal hours.
+All absences, except for absences considered as working time (training, medical visit or compensatory time off) can generate normal hours.

 How to calculate normal hours?